 Stacy Boulevard Gardens

-Our major new responsibility are the new beds surrounding the Fishermen’s Wives Memorial.
+Our major responsibility is the beds surrounding the Fishermen’s Wives Memorial.
 As part of the seawall reconstruction project, Generous Gardeners was approached by the Department of Public Works and asked to assist in planning, planting and maintenance of this beautiful new addition to Gloucester.
 The beds were installed in the fall of 2016 and we immediately planted 22,400 tulips.
 In the spring of 2017 we planted over 13,000 additional flowers for a permanent beautiful addition to the Gloucester Harbor Stacy Boulevard.
 In 2018, we again planted thousands of tulips to replace those lost by storm damage.
+We will continue to replant or replace bulbs, annuals and perennials each year.